andhikaerka/andhikaerka/README.md

 ### About Me

-- 🔭 I’m currently working on IT Consultant placed in Jakarta, Indonesia.
+- 🔭 I’m currently working on telecom company placed in Jakarta, Indonesia.
 - 🔭 Bachelor Degree in Computer Science from University of Indonesia (2019).
 - 👔 I have a large experience in Web Development, DevOps, Infrastructure, Databases, Fullstack, and agile project management with observability and CI/CD.
 I’m a native Leader, proactive and communicative.
 - 🎷 I’m currently learning Laravel, Repository & Service Pattern, CodeIgniter, Javascript, Bootstrap and much more 🦖.